Herbert Stansfield: Early life

 Stansfield was born in Bradford, Yorkshire in 1872, the second son of Frederic and Mary Ellen Stansfield.
 His elder brother was the British-Canadian metallurgist Alfred Stansfield (1871–1944).
 He was educated at Ackworth School, Bradford Technical College and the Royal College of Science, London.

 Career

 Stansfield began his career as a Demonstrator in the Physical Laboratory at the Royal College of Science, then Evening Lecturer in Physics at the East London College, and later Lecturer in Physics and Electrical Engineering at Chelsea Polytechnic.
 He became Head of the Physics and Electrical Engineering Department at the Municipal Technical School, Blackburn in 1898, and then was an Honorary Research Fellow and later Lecturer in Physics at the Victoria University of Manchester from 1904 until 1912.
-Stansfield was appointed Professor of Physics and Electrical Engineering at University College, Southampton, in 1912.